inveniosoftware-attic/kwalitee/docs/introduction.rst

  Introduction
 ==============

-Invenio Kwalitee is a tool that runs static analysis checks on invenio and invenio-related repositories.
+kwalitee is a tool that runs static analysis checks on invenio and invenio-related repositories.
 It can be used as a web service using the Github API or as a git hook from the command line.